Understanding Debt Consolidation

 Debt consolidation makes sense when you have manageable debt with steady income to make monthly payments.
 Ideal candidates have multiple high-interest debts (especially credit cards), good credit to qualify for lower rates, and the discipline to avoid accumulating new debt.

-Consider ways to consolidate credit card debt if you're paying more than 15% interest on your current debts, have good payment history, and can afford a single monthly payment that will eliminate debt within 5 years.
+Consider ways to consolidate credit card debt if you're paying more than 15% interest on your current debts, have a good payment history, and can afford a single monthly payment that will eliminate debt within 5 years.
 Consolidation works best when your debt-to-income ratio is below 40% and you have stable employment.

 When to Choose Debt Settlement